XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 - The server does not accept incoming connections from other servers unless it has been explicitly configured to accept connections from those servers.
 - The server asks its direct peers not to reveal its IP address in untrusted communications, including the [peer crawler API response](peer-crawler.html).
 This does not affect trusted communications such as the [peers admin method][peers method].

-    Servers configured as validators do this even if they aren't configured as private peers.
+    Validators always ask their peers to hide the validators' IP addresses, regardless of the private server settings.
 This helps protect validators from being overloaded by denial of service attacks.
 [New in: rippled 1.2.1][]

     **Caution:** It is possible to modify a server's source code so that it ignores this request and shares its immediate peers' IP addresses anyway.
 You should configure your private server to connect only to servers that you know are not modified in this way.